yasir2000/openwrt-oldwiki-md/VPNC.rst

 Note on the first line that we'll be giving the interface we're creating the name '''tun0''', this is important for routing, we'll get there in a minute. the IP-address after ''IPSec gateway'' is the address of the VPN-server.
 The '''IPSec ID''' and '''IPSec secret''' must be given to you by your sysadmin, or try these values as defaults.

 Obviously, '''Yourusername''' and '''Yourpassword''' need to be replaced by your username and password respectively.
 If you don't feel comfortable with having your password in a plain text file for everyone to see, you can remove the last line.
-VPNC will then prompt you for the password everytime you connect.
+VPNC will then prompt you for the password every time you connect.

 === Connection Script ===